iraklis10/yapic/docs/index.md

 * Using fast SSD hard drives (PCIe SSDs) for storing training data may increase training speed, compared to conventional hard drives.
 Have a look at the [GPU requirements for Tensorflow](https://www.tensorflow.org/install/gpu).
-* From our expericence you can have already quite good performance with NVIDIA Geforce boards (mainly intended for gaming).
+* From our experience you can have already quite good performance with NVIDIA Geforce boards (mainly intended for gaming).
 These are cheaper than professional NVIDIA Tesla GPUs.
 * GPU RAM requirements: RAM of your GPU hardware is often a bottleneck and depends the specific project.
 RAM requirements depend on the number of classes you want to train and if you use a 2D network or 3D network.
 Some recommendations, based on our personal experience:
   * For training a *unet_2D* with two classes (foreground, background), 5 GB RAM on your GPU is sufficient.